ebjornset/DryGen/docs/verbs/options-from-commandline.md

 |--output-file|-o|string|Write the generated representation to this file.|
 |--verb||string|The dryg-gen verb to generate options for.|

+{% include notification.html
+message="You can always get information about this verb's options by running the command `dry-gen options-from-commandline --help`."
+%}
 ## Options file template
 Here is a template for an options file for 'options-from-commandline'.

-PS!
-You can generate this your self with the command `dry-gen options-from-commandline --verb options-from-commandline`.
 ```
 #
 # dry-gen options for verb 'options-from-commandline'